Judith Wechsler: Academic career

 Wechsler taught art history at the Massachusetts Institute of Technology for seven years in the Department of Architecture and for two years as a fellow in the Center for Advanced Visual Studies.
 She taught at Rhode Island School of Design for nine years as associate professor and professor of art history then served for 21 years as the National Endowment for the Humanities Professor in Art History at Tufts University and as department chair (1990–1995).
 She was visiting professor at Harvard University, l'École normale supérieure in Paris, University of Paris, and Hebrew University of Jerusalem.

 Personal life

 Wechsler was married twice, first to Richard Wechsler, a Classics student who became a film producer from 1963 to 1967, then to Benson Rowell Snyder, M.D., a psychiatrist and professor at MIT, from 1976 until his death in 2012.
 Wechsler has one daughter, Johanna Wechsler, with Richard Wechsler.

+Wechsler met Charles Eames when he was on the visiting committee for MIT's Architecture department, and she was an assistant professor.
+In the 2011 documentary, "Eames: The Architect & The Painter," Wechsler describes the many letters Eames wrote to her, and his desire for them to get married, have a child, close the Eames office in Venice, which he found "burdensome," and open an office together in New York.
+Wechsler said in the documentary, "We had a very profound love for each other."
+However, she did not pursue their romantic relationship further, citing unfairness to Ray Eames, Charles's wife, whom Wechsler considered a friend.